Stock Charts

 Bearish engulfing candlestick

-The opposite of a bullish engulfing candle, a bearish engulfing candle pattern will move to test a level above the previous day high, then after finding selling volume will move sharply downwards, breaking the previous day's low.
-Again this can be a precursor to a sharp sustained drop in price or trend change.
+The opposite of a bullish engulfing candle, a bearish engulfing candle pattern will open higher than the previous bar’s close, then after finding selling volume will move sharply downwards, breaking the previous day's open.
+This can foreshadow a sharp sustained drop in price or trend change.
+Below is an isolated example of a bearish engulfing pattern, followed by where I plucked it from in a chart.

-In a doji candle, the body is usually very small with a close near the open price, and can have long wicks formed to the high and low, which were tested but fought back from by each side.
-The pattern signifies uncertainty, indecision, and is waiting for either the bulls or bears to take control.
-Often the next direction is an upwards or downwards sustained move in price as the stock breaks beyond the Doji candle.
+A candle that lacks a real body is called a “doji.”
+They are formed when the opening price and the closing price of a bar are the same.
+Many traders believe this is where the bulls and bears are fighting each other for direction.
+A doji candle can have long wicks formed to the high and low, which were tested but fought back from by each side.
+The pattern signifies uncertainty.
+The market is waiting for either the bulls or bears to take control.
+Often the next direction is an upwards or downwards sustained move in price as the stock breaks beyond the doji.

 Closing thoughts

-All in all, these four candlestick patterns, when identified correctly, can be extremely useful for investors.
-Their movement is an excellent sentiment gauge as long as you can understand what they are trying to tell you.
-Also, finding them at support or resistance can give you a heads up on direction change and offer an edge in your trading.
+All in all, these four candlestick patterns, when identified correctly and used in combination with other analysis techniques, can be very useful for investors, as long as you understand what they are trying to tell you.

 ❮ Previous